SAP Indirect Access License Fees Can Be Significant and Unexpected

 Addressing Indirect Access Risk

-The following steps are JNC’s recommeneded approach for dealing with Indirect Access.
-With the potential risks involved it is always recommended that you seek expert help.
+The following steps are JNC’s recommended approach for dealing with Indirect Access.
+With the potential risks involved, it is always recommended that you seek expert help.

 Map the interface environment

 The first step is to get a clear picture of the interface environment by mapping all SAP systems, and mapping interfaces both to, from and between SAP systems.
 From a technical point of view, you need to map your RFC connections to the organisation’s systems.
 A good starting point would be to map all of the connections in T-Code SM59 (RFC Destinations) and review all incoming RFC connections through T-Code ST03N (Workload and Performance Statistics).
 Architects, technical managers, systems owners, and integration experts can all collaborate to build this picture.

 The task to identify Indirect Usage becomes all the more difficult if you have multiple servers and applications spanning different geographies, operation verticals and service lines.

 The nature of the usage needs to be defined by looking at data flows, data origination and the underlying interface technology.
 Look at the end-user environment looking at who is using the connected systems, how they are using those systems, and if data is being created, viewed, or changed in the SAP systems as a result of the usage.